ansys/optical-automation/README.rst

 Contribution
 ------------
-Contributions to this library are welomce.
+Contributions to this library are welcome.
 To learn how to contribute, see the `Contribute <CONTRIBUTE.rst>`_ document.

 License